eliranwong/LXX-Rahlfs-1935/README.md

 quoted words of Robert Kraft "I see no problem with you working with the public materials, as you have been doing ... much of the CCAT material is also derivative (from TLG, e.g.) and with various permissions (from UBS, e.g.), which deserve to be acknowledged ..."<br />
 TLG - <a href='http://stephanus.tlg.uci.edu/'>THESAURUS LINGUAE GRAECAE</a><br />
 UBS - <a href='https://www.unitedbiblesocieties.org/'>United Bible Societies</a><br />
-Special thanks to Jonathan Robie, who advised on licensing and listed this repository at <a href='http://biblicalhumanities.org/dashboard/'>the biblicalhumanities dashboard</a>.
+Special thanks to Jonathan Robie, who advised on licensing and listed this repository at <a href='http://biblicalhumanities.org/dashboard/'>the biblicalhumanities dashboard</a>.<br />
+Special thanks to <a href='http://jtauber.com'>James Tauber</a>, who is working on <a href='https://github.com/jtauber/greek-inflexion/tree/lxx'>corrections of morphology of LXX</a>.<br />
+Special thanks to David Troidl, who shared data at <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a>.